oneeve8/kobble-data/content/Tutorial2.md

 This archived book link needs to be changed from *details* to *stream*

-Now you can read your archived book in your Kobble viewread.
+Now you can read your archived book in your Kobble view.

 This is an archived book link that already contains the word *stream* in the link.

-Now you can create a Markdown file for your notes and tap your note tab whenever you want to take a note while you read.
+Now, if you want to, you can create a Markdown file for your notes and tap your note tab whenever you want to take a note while you read.

+***

 Lets review some of the icons in Kobble.